rapdev-io/ha-datadog-metrics/README.md

   max: 10
 ```

-This gives you maximum flexibility to write what you want, how you want.
-You can easily push attributes as metrics, e.g. you could push `sun` component metrics with:
+This pushes sensor state changes as metrics.
+You can just as easily push attributes as metrics, e.g. you could push `sun` component metrics with:

 ```yaml
 - id: '123456789'